Frequently asked questions

 What questions will be asked on the grant?

-Applicants should be prepared to answer the following questions in the Proposal Summary of the grant.
+Applicants should be prepared to answer the questions in the Proposal Summary of the grant.

 Will I get training?

 Yes!
 We want to make sure EVERY educator is comfortable with the robotics kit, robotics team management, and competition.
-We will be hosting required professional development training sessions for educators who are awarded the grant.
-In addition to skills needed to start a robotics team, we will also show you Project Lead The Way activities that you can integrate into your classroom and share with other teachers at your school.
+We will be hosting required robotics training sessions for educators who are awarded the grant.

-Between the VEX IQ Super Kit and Project Lead The Way classroom activity parts, your team will be equipped with enough to get started and become competitive.
-An additional optional item to consider is a portable game field, which can be reused each season for all of the game challenges.
-A half field is $99.99 or a full sized 4’ x 8’ field for $199.99; both fields can disassemble and store easily.
-Game elements for the new robot game each season are available from $12.99-$99.99 or you can make your own!
+In addition to the VEX IQ Super-Kit and Foundation Kit that is included in the Start-Up Grant an additional item to consider is a portable game field, which can be reused each season for all of the game challenges.
+A full sized 4’ x 8’ field costs $199.99; this field can be disassembled and stored easily.
+Game elements for the new robot game are available for $99.99.
 For more VEX IQ product details, visit: www.vexrobotics.com/vexiq/products.
-Some teams may want to consider purchasing team t-shirts, snacks during meetings, and travel arrangements to local and regional competitions; however, many teams seek out local companies willing to donate these items.
+Some teams may want to consider purchasing team t-shirts, snacks during meetings, and travel arrangements to local and regional competitions; however, many teams seek out local companies who are willing to sponsor the team and cover the cost of these items.

-How much time will coaching a team involve after school?
+How much after school time will coaching a team involve?

 Create a schedule that best meets your team’s availability, needs, objectives, and resources.
 For younger students, it may be helpful to limit meeting length to no more than two hours once a week.
 As competitions approach, your team may decide to meet more frequently in order to better prepare for their participation in the VEX IQ Challenge.
-The average team spends around 6-10 weeks for 1-2 hours each week to build their robot.
+The average team spends around 1-2 hours per week for 6-12 weeks to build their robot.
 Teachers could even use classroom time to build their robot.

 When are competitions?

-Local and Regional Competitions in Indiana typically start in October and go through Feburary.
-The Indiana state competition will be in either February or March.
+Local and regional competitions in Indiana typically start in October and go through February.
+The Indiana state competition will be in either late February or early March.
 The world championship is in April and held in Louisville, KY.
+Almost all competitions are held on Saturdays except for the Worlds Championship.

 Will my team have to attend a robotics competition?